 This Saturday Philly Cheese Steak Baked Sandwiches were on the menu.
 Top Girl was at the helm, and when her husband wandered into the kitchen, she put him right to work as her sous chef.
 Together, they cooked up a dynamite dinner.

 These are wonderful sandwiches to serve a crowd watching sports.
 They can be individually wrapped and handed out to tailgaters, too!
+Read this Old Trafford Stadium Guide to know if you can bring food inside the stadium.

 These Philly Cheese Steak sandwiches even made a dynamite lunch the next day, reheated in the oven.